microsoft/CameraTraps/api/batch_processing/postprocessing/repeat_detection_elimination.md

 `(camera trap repo base)/api/batch_processing/postprocessing/find_repeat_detections.py`

-This script is going to generate a results file that you probably won&rsquo;t look at (more on this later), and a bunch of images that you will look at, so before running the script, we recommend creating a folder to put all those images.
+This script is going to generate a bunch of temporary images that you will look at to quickly identify which are actually false positives.

 So let&rsquo;s assume that:

 * Your .json results file is in `c:\my_results.json`
 * You want all the temporary images to end up under `c:\repeat_detection_stuff`
-* Your images are in `c:\my_images`
+* Your original images are in `c:\my_images`

 You would run: